-Notes to the unaudited consolidated financial results for the quarter ended June 30, 2021
+Notes to the unaudited consolidated financial results for the quarter and six month period ended September 30, 2021

-- iii) In case of DFCC, there are various claims under various heads which has been either agreed by DFCCIL or Group has got the award through Dispute Adjudication Board (DAB).
+- ii) GHVEPL has received award for arbitration for compensation for Change in Law on account of bifurcation of state of Andhra Pradesh and change in policies as detailed in note 6.
+While Change in Law is upheld, amount of compensation is to be calculated by a Sole Arbitrator.
+GHVEPL has raised a claim of Rs 1,676.00 crore plus interest up to March 31, 2020.
+Hearing before Sole Arbitrator is completed and his report is expected by end of November 2021.
+However, NHAI has challenged the Award before Divisional Bench of Delhi High Court after single Judge of Delhi High Court upheld the award in favor of GHVEPL.
+GHVEPL has filed an special leave petition in Supreme Court wherein Supreme Court has stayed the proceedings before Divisional Bench. - iii)In case of DFCC, there are various claims under various heads which has been either agreed by DFCCIL or Group has got the award through Dispute Adjudication Board (DAB).
 Total amount of claim is approximately Rs.
 321.00 crore which will be received progressively based on the work to be carried out. - iv) Group have also raised a claim of Rs.
 378.00 crore on DFCCIL under Change in Law on account of Mining Ban in the state of UP.
 Though DAB has given award in Group's favor but DFCCIL has not accepted and arbitration is invoked which is under process. - v) Certain other claims in Energy sector as detailed in Note 2(b), 2(c), 2(d), 2(e) and 4. - 14.
-The operations of the Group, its joint ventures and associates were impacted by the second wave of Covid-19 pandemic and while the management believes that such impacts are short term in nature and doesn't anticipate any long term impact on business prospects considering the recovery was seen in past as well as during the later part of the quarter ended June 30, 2021.
+The operations of the Group, its joint ventures and associates were impacted by the second wave of Covid-19 pandemic and while the management believes that such impacts are short term in nature and doesn't anticipate any long term impact on business prospects considering the recovery was seen in past as well as during the current quarter.
 The Group based on its assessment of the business/economic conditions and liquidity position for the next one year, expects to recover the carrying value of assets, and accordingly no material adjustments are considered necessary in the consolidated financial results.
 The impact of the COVID 19 pandemic might be different from that estimated as at the date of approval of these consolidated financial results and the Group will closely monitor any material changes to future economic conditions. - 15.
-Exceptional items for the quarter ended March 31, 2021 comprise of the impairment in joint venture and associates and write off/provision of receivables. - 16.
-The accompanying consolidated financial results of the Group for the quarter ended June 30, 2021 have been reviewed by the Audit Committee in their meeting on August 12, 2021 and approved by Board of Directors in their meeting held on August 13, 2021. - 17.
-Other operating income includes interest income on financial assets of annuity companies in roads sector, income from management and other services, commercial property development, profit on sale of current investments and interest income for companies which undertake investment activities and other operating income for other companies. - 18.
-The figures of the last quarter of the previous year are the balancing figure between the audited figures for the full financial year and the published unaudited year to date figures for the nine months ended December 31, 2020.
+Exceptional items comprise of the impairment of investment in joint venture and associates, write back of liability and write off/provision against receivables/other assets. - 16.
+The accompanying consolidated financial results of the Group for the quarter and six month period ended September 30, 2021 have been reviewed by the Audit Committee in their meeting on November 12, 2021 and approved by Board of Directors in their meeting held on November 12, 2021. - 17.
+Other operating income includes interest income on financial assets of annuity companies in roads sector, income from management and other services, commercial property development, profit on sale of current investments and interest income for companies which undertake investment activities and other operating income for other companies.

-Notes to the unaudited consolidated financial results for the quarter ended June 30, 2021
+Notes to the unaudited consolidated financial results for the quarter and six months period ended September 30,2021

-[9].
-Figures pertaining to previous quarter / year have been re-grouped / reclassified, wherever necessary, to conform to the classification adopted in the current quarter.
+18 • Previous period figures have been re-grouped / reclassified to conform to the classification adopted in the current quarter.